sourav-bk/Golang/Topic/gRPC.md

 # Implementation of gRPC server in Go

+# Advanced Features of gRPC
+gRPC also offers several advanced features that make developing and debugging distributed systems easier:

+- ***Synchronous and Asynchronous Calls:***

+gRPC supports both synchronous and asynchronous RPC calls.
+Synchronous calls wait for the remote server to return a response before continuing.
+Asynchronous calls return immediately and the response is handled as a separate task.

+- ***Metadata:***

+gRPC allows you to attach metadata to calls.
+This metadata can be used to describe services and methods, helping clients find the right services and their methods.
+Developers can also use metadata to validate calls.

+- ***Channels:***

+gRPC channels allow simultaneously sending and receiving multiple calls.
+This can improve performance by enabling the server to handle multiple requests simultaneously.

+- ***Interceptors:***

+gRPC supports interceptors, which are a powerful mechanism for extending gRPC functionality.
+They can be used for logging, authentication, monitoring, and more.

+- ***Deadlines/Timeouts:***

+gRPC allows clients to specify how long they are willing to wait for an RPC to complete.
+The gRPC framework will automatically cancel the RPC if it exceeds this deadline.

 # Why use gRPC?
 There are several reasons you may want to use the gRPC framework for developing your APIs.